-The azure blue alpine lakes in Canada are the most gorgeous and easily recognised the world over.
+The azure blue alpine lakes in Canada are the most gorgeous and easily recognized the world over.
 Here, you will rapidly find the door open to a host of outdoor activities, rather than trying to do something in the big cities.
-The 36 national parks of the country are brimming with natural beauty, amidst a background of its world famous lakes.
+The 36 national parks of the country are brimming with natural beauty, amidst a background of its world-famous lakes.

 2. Peyto Lake, Alberta

 This beautiful Banff lakeside setting is a true photographer’s delight, with the highest point of the Icefields Parkway, Bow Summit, offering some of the best locations to snap a screen saver shot.
 If you are in the area, Peyto Lake is one of the best things to do in Banff.

 The viewing platform on the summit tends to be overcrowded most of the times, so your best bet is to walk up the trails from the car park.
 These paths have hardly any hikers and allow for some incredible views from plenty of other less-visited viewpoints.